-We are currently seeking honours, Masters and PhD students.
+We are currently seeking co-op, Masters and PhD students for the following projects.

 If you are interested in applying for this graduate studies position, please send your CV, undergraduate transcripts and a letter of interest to Dr. Julie LaRoche